colin725/sector25b/README.md

   best solution is to it.
 Right now we'll just resize everything based on either width or height.
 Hitboxes will need to resize with the images, right now they don't (and enemies aren't resized either yet).
 Luckily we should have plenty of devices to test this on and can use emulators to look at the extremes eventually.
+  Not all of our images even resize right now (projectiles and stuff), should double check at some point.
 - Resource management.
 Hopefully we can avoid this.
 If the number of graphics stay small enough it can all be in memory.
 Might just have to restrict devices to 4.0+ to assure they have sufficient memory space and processing power.
 Otherwise we could at least implement loading enemy bitmaps depending on if they are needed for that